spicydonkey/cellml-ga/devlog.md

 Now the seed is dependent on *time* and *proc* (the processor rank).

 ### Clean-up best genome summary
-Tidy-up the section in experiment.cpp summarising the best genome in GA
+Tidy-up the section in experiment.cpp summarising the best genome in GA, so that it is consistent in format with other genome reports

 New style: (a test on 2D shifted Schwefel function)
 ```